Foundation / Corporation

 North Carolina Humanities Council

-Project formats can include, but are not limited to, lecture and discussion series, exhibitions, presentations and workshops.
 Typical expenses include scholar stipends, travel expenses including meals and lodging, publicity, and certain other expenses connected with a project of an extended scope.
-The Council encourages programs that serve educators, veterans, and underserved communities in North Carolina.
+Project formats can include, but are not limited to, lecture/discussion series, exhibitions, presentations and workshops.
+The Council encourages programs which serve educators, veterans, and underserved communities in North Carolina.

 The Council encourages competitive proposal which include the following: